+Also called ‘Ther’ in the local dialect, Agroha Mound is an archaeological site.
+It is named after Agroha where it is situated at a distance of 1.5 km.
 C.T.
 Rogers, an archaeologist is credited with having started the excavations of the mound in 1888-89.
 The work was taken up again in 1978-79 by a team of archaeologists led by J.S.
 Khatri and Acharya of the Archaeological Department of Haryana.

+The excavators discovered silver and bronze coins of various shapes and sizes belonging to Roman, Kushana, Yaudheya and Gupta periods.
+They were inscribed with Prakrit notations.
 Other discoveries included seals bearing Prakrit words and a large number of beads of semi-precious stones, iron and copper implements, stone sculptures, sand idols and artefacts such as masks, terracotta animals, utensils and toys.

 Agroha Mound is flanked by a temple complex on one side and Sheela Mata Temple on the other.